Scenes from a Marriage (American miniseries): Episodes

+Plot summary

+The five-part miniseries follows Mira, a tech executive, and Jonathan, a philosophy professor, as the seams of their seemingly stable marriage come apart.
+After a research interview about their relationship exposes hidden tensions, Mira admits she is unhappy and has fallen for someone else, leaving Jonathan and their young daughter.
+The story follows the couple's difficult separation and divorce, interspersed with moments of tenderness that keep drawing them back together.

+Over the years both start new relationships, yet they continue to meet, sometimes for comfort and sometimes to reopen old wounds, testing whether their enduring intimacy can survive the damage.
+In the end, after a secret reunion that briefly rekindles their bond, Mira and Jonathan accept that they will always matter to each other but cannot live as a couple, settling into a fragile peace as co-parents.

 Production

-It was announced in July 2020 that HBO had given the miniseries a greenlight, with Hagai Levi writing and directing and Oscar Isaac and Michelle Williams serving as executive producers.
+It was announced in July 2020 that HBO had given the miniseries a greenlight, with Hagai Levi writing and directing, and Oscar Isaac and Michelle Williams serving as executive producers.
 Upon the miniseries order announcement, Isaac and Williams were also cast to star.
 Williams would be forced to exit her starring role in October due to a scheduling conflict, but would remain as an executive producer.
 She was replaced with Jessica Chastain.
 In November 2020, Sunita Mani was cast in a supporting role.
 Nicole Beharie, Corey Stoll and Tovah Feldshuh would join in supporting roles in January 2021.

 Filming began in New York City in October 2020, and was halted for two weeks in November after two production staff members tested positive for COVID-19.

 Release

 The five-episode limited series had its world premiere at the 78th Venice International Film Festival in the out of competition category.
-The limited series premiered on September 12, 2021 on HBO.
+The limited series premiered on September 12, 2021, on HBO.